axaykongari/news-react/README.md

 ## Third Party APIS

-We have used NEW API for getting news you can generate your api key over here and change api key from config.js file: [https://newsapi.org/]
+We have used NEW API for getting news you can generate your api key over here and change api key from config.js file: [Link Here](https://newsapi.org/)

 ## Available Scripts